 Decision: SC granted bail to Manish Sisodia, subject to conditions including furnishing a bail bond of ₹10,00,000 with two sureties, surrendering his passport, regular reporting to the investigating officers, and refraining from influencing witnesses or tampering with evidence.
 Justice Gavai authored the judgement, acknowledging the prolonged delay in the trial process and Sisodia's right to liberty.

-#CASE 10: Whether the LG of Delhi Is Bound by the Aid & Advice of the Delhi Government When Nominating Members to MCD
+#CASE 10: Whether the LG of Delhi is bound by aid & advice of the Delhi Govt when nominating members to MCD

-Case Title: Government of NCT of Delhi v.
-Office of Lieutenant Governor of Delhi
+Case Title: Government of NCT of Delhi vs. Office of Lieutenant Governor of Delhi

 Bench: CJI Dr. D. Y. Chandrachud, Justices - P. S. Narasimha, J. B. Pardiwala